-The Value Of An Effective Automated Trading Strategies
+The Value of Effective Automated Trading Strategies: Top 10 Strategies Explained

 1. Trend Trading

 Trend trading is a common, reliable, and easy way to trade in the forex market.
 With this strategy, you trade in the direction of the current market trend, as the name suggests.
 Trend trading is when a trader uses technical indicators to figure out the direction of a trend and then only trades in that direction.